Are you doing all 10 below?

 It's a very important distinction.
 Julie's Aunt, Stephanie, comes to mind immediately when Julie thinks of a Realtor®.
 Stephanie's been in Real Estate for 20+ years.

 But, does she really want Stephanie to represent her?
-No. Stephanie finds out that her Niece Jane sold her home last month and bought a newer, larger home that suits her family better…and she used another Realtor®.
+No. Stephanie discovered her niece sold her home last month and bought a newer, larger home that suits her family better…and she used another Realtor®.

 I can't tell you how many countless times I've referenced the REPC to protect my clients during a real estate transactions with an agent on the opposite side of the transaction.